 Again, we've hired the best people and have high talent density, so we trust everyone to make these kinds of decisions.

 As a manager, it's tempting to see yourself as the sole owner of all the information, and give it out sparingly.
 People will come to you often with questions (because they don't have the context) and when they do you'll get more validation that holding all the context yourself makes you an Important Person.

 What managers should aim for at PostHog is to make themselves obsolete.
-Share as much context as possible, preferably in written form in a public channel.
+Share as much context as possible, in written form and in a public channel.
 That way everyone will be able to do their best work.

 Because of the relatively short list of tasks that managers have, management at PostHog is a part-time job.
 That means everyone, including the CEO and CTO, still spend the majority of their time on practicing what they do best (which likely isn't management!).

 As an engineer, you wouldn't respect the opinion of someone who can't code on a coding specific question.
 As a designer, you really want your manager to have an eye for design.
 As an operator, you want to be managed by someone who has scaled a business.
 That's why it's important for managers to keep practising their craft.